-Individuals interested in studying animals can earn a bachelor's, master's or doctoral degree in zoology.
-Programs combine courses, lab studies and hands-on fieldwork to teach students about animals as individuals, groups, and members of a species.
+Zoology degree programs combine courses, lab studies and hands-on fieldwork to teach students about animals as individuals, groups, and members of a species.
 Topics explore animal biology from the cellular to ecosystem level, in addition to animal behaviors and social structures.
-Graduate students can choose to concentrate on a particular animal, such as elk or salmon, a group of animals, such as birds, fishes or mammals, or on a topic, such as environmental physiology.
+Graduate students can choose to concentrate on a particular animal, such as elk or salmon, a group of animals, such as birds, fish or mammals, or on a topic, such as environmental physiology.
+A high school diploma and placement exams are required for entry into a bachelor's program, a bachelor's degree in zoology or related field for a master's program, and a master's degree in zoology or related field for a doctoral program.
+A thesis or dissertation are required for many programs as well.

 Bachelor's Degree in Zoology